jordanebelanger/SwiftyBluetooth/README.md

 ## Usage
 The Library has 2 important class:

-- The `Central` class, a Singleton wrapper around `CBCentralManager` mostly used to scan for peripherals with a closure callback.
+- The `Central` class, a Singleton wrapper around `CBCentralManager` used to scan for peripherals with a closure callback and restore previous sessions.
 - The `Peripheral` class, a wrapper around `CBPeripheral` used to call `CBPeripheral` functions with closure callbacks.

 Note: The library is currently not thread safe, make sure to run your `Central` and `Peripheral` operations on the main thread.